Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

  - Setup connection security, choose a connection method and then connect by following the instructs MongoDB provides once you click "connect" on the collection.
  - Once this is done enviroment variables will be needed.
  - The enviroment vairables used here are: "IP", "PORT", ""SECRET_KEY", "MONGO_URI", "MONGO_DBNAME"
  - Store the enviroment variables in a file called "env.py" and then place that file in a ".gitignore" file.
+This will ensure the enviroment variables are not pushed to Github for security reasons.
  - Once this is done the python file called "app.py" can be created and run by typing "python3 app.py" into the terminal.
  - Deploy the app on Github.
  - In the terminal enter the commands: "pip3 freeze --local > requirements.txt" and "echo web: python app.py > Procfile" this will tell Heroku the dependencies and which file runs the app.